AllanBlanchard/tutoriel_wp/english/basic-instructions-and-control-structures/loops-examples.md

 It can miss hypotheses.
 In this case, we can try to add assertions to guide the prover.
 With some experience, we can read the content of the proof obligations or try to perform the proof with the Coq interactive prover to see whether the proof seems to be possible.
-Sometimes, the prover just need more time, in such a case, we can (sometimes a lot) augment the timeout value.
+Sometimes, the prover just needs more time.
+In such a case, we can (sometimes a lot) augment the timeout value.
 Of course, the property can be too hard for the prover, and in this case, we will have to write the proof ourselves with an interactive prover.